What is active wetting?: Reactive wetting

 The similarity of dynamic wetting phenomena caused by chemical reactions and by phase transitions is illustrated by evaporation and other mass transfer processes that drive complex behavior like drop propulsion, pulsation, and rotation \cite{PiAn2014cocis} similar to phenomena described for the case of chemical reactions \cite{VoTh2026arxiv}.
+Here, one might then also include phase separation processes under the influence of chemical reactions if the latter influence the wetting behavior at confining walls, see e.g.\ the corresponding remarks in \cite{Zwic2022cocis}.
+We expect that, in general, the rich emerging physics of active emulsions \cite{WZJL2019rpp} results in intricate static and dynamic wetting behavior \cite{ZiZw2024jcp}.
+For instance, out-of-equilibrium chemical binding between droplet material and a solid substrate can significantly increase the parameter range where prewetting occurs as compared to an equilibrium system \cite{ZBHJ2021njp,ZLHJ2024njp,ZwPB2025rpp}.

 Tentatively, one could say that reactive wetting results from imposed persistent gradients that are not spatial along the substrate as in section~\ref{sec:driven} but between reservoirs of different properties.
-Examples include a temperature contrast between the substrate and the ambient phase, a chemical potential difference between drop bulk and vapor or drop bulk and drop surface, etc. Such a wide definition allows for all mentioned cases but then also includes the effect of superspreading that occurs for certain surfactant-laden drops because there the transition of surfactant molecules from the liquid-gas to the liquid-solid interface is a crucial ingredient \cite{KaCM2011jfm}.
-Further, reactive wetting will then also cover cases where energy or mass is transferred between the solid substrate and the ambient phase across the sessile drop.
-The change of the contact angle in systems with heat and mass flux across steady sessile drops is in passing investigated in \cite{ThKn2004pd} and \cite{ToTP2012jem}, respectively.
+Examples include a temperature contrast between the substrate and the ambient phase (see Fig.~\ref{fig:sketch-reactive}~(d)), a chemical potential difference between drop bulk and vapor or drop bulk and drop surface, etc. Such a wide definition allows for all mentioned cases but then also includes the effect of superspreading that occurs for certain surfactant-laden drops because there the transition of surfactant molecules from the liquid-gas to the liquid-solid interface is a crucial ingredient \cite{KaCM2011jfm}.
+Further, reactive wetting will then also cover cases where energy or mass is transferred between the solid substrate and the ambient phase across the sessile drop or an liquid film.
+This then includes the intricate process of freezing liquid drops that may involve prewetting layers \cite{SLNA2021nc}, frost halos \cite{JuTP2012pnasusa}, and can result in pointy ice drops \cite{SnBr2012ajp}.